accetto/xubuntu-vnc/docker/xubuntu-vnc-drawio/README.md

 ### Dockerfiles

-The [Git Hub][this-github-xubuntu-vnc-gimp] repository contains several Dockerfiles that can be used to build the images.
+The [Git Hub][this-github-xubuntu-vnc-drawio] repository contains several Dockerfiles that can be used to build the images.

-- `Dockerfile.gimp`
+- `Dockerfile.drawio`

   This is the main Dockerfile for building the `latest` image tag based on the `accetto/xubuntu-vnc:latest` tag by default.